easyhrworld/easyhr-11ty/src/terms-of-services.md

 # Terms of Service

-THIS IS AN AGREEMENT BETWEEN YOU OR THE ENTITY THAT YOU REPRESENT (hereinafter “You” or “Your”) AND STREET LIGHT SOFTWARE PVT.
+THIS IS AN AGREEMENT BETWEEN YOU OR THE ENTITY THAT YOU REPRESENT (hereinafter “You” or “Your”) AND Crafting HR Software Solutions  PVT.
 LTD. (hereinafter “Street Light”) GOVERNING YOUR USE OF EASY HR SOFTWARE (hereinafter “Street Light Service(s)”).

 ## Parts of this Agreement
 This Agreement consists of the following terms and conditions (hereinafter the “General Terms”) and terms and conditions, if any, specific to use of individual Services (hereinafter the “Service Specific Terms”).
 The General Terms and Service Specific Terms are collectively referred to as the “Terms”.
 In the event of a conflict between the General Terms and Service Specific Terms, the Service Specific Terms shall prevail.